 13 x 60 minute episodes

-Ex-military surgeon Dr Sidney Rafferty had just retired as a colonel after 20 years in the army and now brought his rigid army ways to the more casual ways at City General Hospital.
+Ex-military surgeon Dr Sidney Rafferty (Patrick McGoohan) had just retired as a colonel after 23 years in the army and had now brought his rigid army ways and short temper to the more casual environment at City General Hospital.

 He also maintained a practice as a family doctor with carefree, young Dr Dan Gentry (John Getz) while remaining oblivious to the affections of his ardently devoted nurse-receptionist Vera Wales (Millie Slavin).